Data-driven calibration of linear estimators with minimal penalties: Linear estimator selection

 Second, the expectation of the empirical risk in Eq.~\eqref{eq.EriskempFhl} can be decomposed into the bias and a negative variance term which is the opposite of

-As suggested by the notation $\penmin$, we will show it is a {\em minimal penalty} in the following sense.
+As suggested by the notation $\penmin\,$, we will show it is a {\em minimal penalty} in the following sense.
 If

-then, up to concentration inequalities that are detailed in Section~\ref{sec.algo.oracle}, $\lhmin(C)$ behaves like a minimizer of
+then, up to concentration inequalities that are detailed in Section~\ref{sec.algo.oracle}, $\lhmin(D)$ behaves like a minimizer of

-Therefore, two main cases can be distinguished: \begin{itemize} \item if $C<1$, then $g_C(\lambda)$ decreases with $\dfl$ so that $\df(\lhmin(C))$ is huge: $\lhmin(C)$ overfits. \item if $C>1$, then $g_C(\lambda)$ increases with $\dfl$ when $\dfl$ is large enough, so that $\df(\lhmin(C))$ is much smaller than when $C<1$. \end{itemize} As a conclusion, $\penmin(\lambda)$ is the minimal amount of penalization needed so that a minimizer $\lh$ of a penalized criterion is not clearly overfitting.
+Therefore, two main cases can be distinguished: \begin{itemize} \item if $D<1\,$, then $g_D(\lambda)$ decreases with $\dfl$ so that $\df(\lhmin(D))$ is huge: $\lhmin(D)$ overfits. \item if $D>1\,$, then $g_D(\lambda)$ increases with $\dfl$ when $\dfl$ is large enough, so that $\df(\lhmin(D))$ is much smaller than when $D<1\,$. \end{itemize} As a conclusion, $\penmin(\lambda)$ is the minimal amount of penalization needed so that a minimizer $\lh$ of a penalized criterion is not clearly overfitting.

 Following an idea first proposed in \cite{Bir_Mas:2006} and further analyzed or used in several other papers such as \cite{Leb:2005,Arl_Mas:2009:pente,Mau_Mic:2008:slope}, we now propose to use that $\penmin(\lambda)$ is a minimal penalty for estimating $\sigma^2$ and plug this estimator into Eq.~\eqref{eq.penid}.
+Indeed, if we penalize the empirical risk $n^{-1} \snorm{\Fhl - Y}_2^2$ by $C \frac{\penmin(\lambda)}{\sigma^2}$ (which does not depend on $\sigma^2$), then the argument above suggests that around the value $D = C \sigma^{-2}=1$ (i.e., around $C=\sigma^2$), we have a jump in the selected degrees of freedom.
 This leads to the algorithm described in Section~\ref{sec.algo.def}.

-Note that the minimal penalty given by Eq.~\eqref{eq.penmin} is new; it generalizes previous results \cite{Bir_Mas:2006,Arl_Mas:2009:pente} where $ \penmin(\Al) = n^{-1} \tr(\Al) \sigma^2$ because all $\Al$ were assumed to be projection matrices, i.e., $\Al^\top \Al = \Al$.
-Furthermore, our results generalize the slope heuristics $\penid \approx 2 \penmin$ (only valid for projection estimators \cite{Bir_Mas:2006,Arl_Mas:2009:pente}) to general linear estimators for which $\penid/\penmin \in (1,2]$.
+Note that the minimal penalty given by Eq.~\eqref{eq.penmin} is new; it generalizes previous results \cite{Bir_Mas:2006,Arl_Mas:2009:pente} where $ \penmin(\Al) = n^{-1} \tr(\Al) \sigma^2$ because all $\Al$ were assumed to be projection matrices, i.e., $\Al^\top \Al = \Al\,$.
+Furthermore, our results generalize the slope heuristics $\penid \approx 2 \penmin$ (only valid for projection estimators \cite{Bir_Mas:2006,Arl_Mas:2009:pente}) to general linear estimators for which $\penid/\penmin \in (1,2]\,$.